TestL-ab/TestL-ab.github.io/src/pages/docs/ab-testing-overview.md

----
-title: What is A/B testing?
-description: Overview of A/B testing, use cases for A/B testing, and challenges related to A/B testing.
----

----

 ## Small changes can have a big impact

 In established applications, even the smallest changes can have a significant impact that may not be predictable or obvious to the development team.
 In some cases, it’s best left to the end user to truly decide which modifications to make to the application.
 Presenting an application change to a “test” audience of users and observing their behavior can add empirical data to the process of making improvements to increase conversion rates or alter desired user behavior.

 Google famously tested over 40 different shades of blue for ad links, resulting in a final color choice that added nearly $200M in revenue.
 A/B testing allows the development team to make informed decisions based on quantitative data points and analytics.
 These decisions can increase desired user behavior and may help identify more efficient or cost-effective solutions.
 A/B testing prior to rollout also reduces the risk of making a detrimental design choice based on perceived aesthetic preference rather than actual user behavior.

 ## Hypotheses, experiments, and results